Updated: 4/18/2022 | April 18th, 2022

-The city has roots that stretch back to the Roman Empire, though it was in the Middle Ages (when it was its own country) that it came into its own as an economic powerhouse in the Western Mediterranean.
+It has roots that stretch back to the Roman Empire, though it was in the Middle Ages (when it was its own country) that it came into its own as an economic powerhouse in the western Mediterranean.

-With a population of 1.6 million spread out over 10 districts (and 73 neighborhoods), travelers have a lot of areas to choose from.
+With a population of 1.6 million spread out over 10 districts (and 73 neighborhoods), travelers looking for a base have a lot of areas to choose from.

-To help you figure out where to stay, in this post, I’ll break each neighborhood down and give you suggested places to stay for each of them.
+To help you figure out where to stay, in this post, I’ll break down the best neighborhoods and give you my favorite places to stay in each.

 Where to Stay for Nightlife: La Barceloneta